DiegoloM2/tic-tac-toe-dbl/README.md

 1. Make sure you have pytest installed.
 If not, install it using: `pip install pytest`
 2. Navigate to the project's root directory.
-3. Run the following command to execute the tests: `pytest` The tests will be discovered and executed, and the test results will be displayed in the console.
+3. Run the following command to execute the tests: `python -m pytest` or `pytest` (depending on OS and environment variables) The tests will be discovered and executed, and the test results will be displayed in the console.